benmccormick/benmccormick.github.io/pages/posts/somewhat-open.md

 layout: "post"
 path: "/2013/08/15/somewhat-open"
 category: "opinion"
-description: 'What is an open API?'
+description: "What is an open API?"
+pageViews: "110"
+last30pageViews: "0"
 ---

 [From Microsoft's official "Microsoft on the Issues" Blog:][msftblog]